 - Scottie cramp is a condition that has been named after this breed because it is rather common.
 It is not progressive and it occurs when a dog is under a lot of stress or high intensity exercise.

 - Obesity can be a significant health problem in Scottish Terriers.
-It is a serious disease that may cause or worsen joint problems, metabolic and digestive disorders, back pain and heart disease.
+It is a serious disease that may cause or worsen joint problems, metabolic and digestive disorders, back discomfort and heart disease.